markjprice/cs11dotnet7/docs/errata/common-errors.md

 If you cannot find the console app to close it, then it might still be running but not visible in the operating system.

 To solve this problem, reboot your computer.

+> Although I use a console app (EXE) in the example above, this issue also applies to class libraries (DLL).
+You would need to shut down any processes that have the DLL loaded into memory before you can rebuild the class library.

 # Microsoft introduces a bug in a later version